 Strictly Limited Glow Necklaces

-We release a maximum of 20 glow necklaces per public night.
+Normal public inventory should not exceed 16 to 18 glow necklaces.
 That cap keeps telescope access fast, the pace unhurried, and the night premium.
-Your glow necklace is your ticket and your security clearance.
+Your glow necklace is your guest marker on the beach.

 Public Pricing